 To conclude, then, by demonstrating strong leadership through the pandemic and achieving three months of stable, sustainable growth, you can put yourself in a strong position for an upcoming sale.

-My best advice for those about to exit is not to panic and understand the situation your business is in.
+Our best advice for those about to exit is not to panic and understand the situation your business is in.
 As always, an experienced financial adviser will be able to advise and guide you, and make sure your exit strategy is moving in the right direction.

 Exit strategies may include the referral to a service that is separate and distinct to those offered by St. James’s Place.